benjaminion/upgrading-ethereum-book/src/book.md

 ##### Aggregating signatures

-In all of the following we will only consider aggregation of signatures over the same message[^fn-aggregation-terminology].
+In the following we will only consider aggregation of signatures over the same message[^fn-aggregation-terminology].

 [^fn-aggregation-terminology]: A note on terminology.
 The [original paper](https://eprint.iacr.org/2018/483.pdf) describing this scheme uses the term "multi-signature" when combining signatures over the same message, and "aggregate signature" when combining signatures over distinct messages.
 In Eth2 we only do the former, and just call it aggregation.